Iasmym-Louhanne/hopeflex/README.md

 # Hopeflex E-commerce

-This is a simple example of an e-commerce application using Node.js, Express, Supabase for the database and Stripe for payments.
+This is a simple example of an e-commerce application using Next.js, Supabase for the database and Stripe for payments.

 ## Setup